anshpu/WeatherBuddy/README.md

 - 📊 **Additional Data**
   AQI, humidity, air pressure, and wind speed integration for richer environmental context.

+- 🌡️ **Temperature unit conversion**
+  Unit of the temperature can be converted from C to F and vice versa.

 ---

 ## ⚙️ Installation Instructions